universokobana/crunchybridge-offsite-backup/README.md

 ### Restoring to local database

 You can also restore all backups to local databases to do whaterver you need.
-It is configured out of the box and the PostgreSQL data directory is configured at `/mnt/volume_cbob/postgresql/15/[cluster]` where `[cluster]` is the id of each cluster named by Crunchy Bridge.
+It is configured out of the box and the PostgreSQL data directory is configured at `/mnt/volume_cbob/postgresql/17/[cluster]` where `[cluster]` is the id of each cluster named by Crunchy Bridge.

 We provide the following scripts to help starting and stopping all clusters at same time.

-*cbob_postgres_initdb* - create postgresql data directory for each cluster.
+_cbob_postgres_initdb_ - create postgresql data directory for each cluster.
 It is already called on setup and you don't need to call it again, unless you are hacking something.

-*cbob_postgres_start* - starts all clusters, one for each stanza in a different port
+_cbob_postgres_start_ - starts all clusters, one for each stanza in a different port

-*cbob_postgres_stop* - stop all clusters
+_cbob_postgres_stop_ - stop all clusters

-*cbob_postgres_restart* - restart all clusters
+_cbob_postgres_restart_ - restart all clusters

 To restore the backup of one cluster, run the following steps:

 1. Stop all clusters

         $ cbob_postgres_stop

 2. Get the repository info just to confirm that pgBackRest is running correctly

         $ sudo -u postgres pgbackrest --stanza=xxxxx info

 (where `xxxxx` is the stanza id)

 3. Restore the backup for one specific stanza

         $ sudo -u postgres pgbackrest --stanza=xxxxx restore --force

 (where `xxxxx` is the stanza id)

 4. Start all clusters

         $ cbob_postgres_start

 5. Ready!

 It is possible that the server won't start for an incompatibility from postgresql instalation and the conf that was restored.
 If this problem occurs refer to the log.

 Tip, run the following command to set the CLUSTER variable and make it easy to work with directories.